CONSTITUTION and BY-LAWS

 The club hosting the state shoot will provide shells for proof doubles for broken targets.

-The club hosting the state shoot must throw solid orange targets.
+The club hosting the state shoot must throw all orange targets.

 The President of ASSA is responsible for and shall negotiate a signed agreement with the management of the club hosting the state shoot.
 The agreement is to include the cost of targets and shall delineate the support personnel for range operations and support facilities.
 A standard agreement will be maintained in the files of the ASSA Secretary for use by the President as a baseline for negotiations.

-Any person winning their first state championship in any event will receive a championship ring provided by the state association.
-Rings for subsequent championships may be purchased by the shooter.
+Any person winning their first state championship in any event will be given the choice of receiving a Championship Ring or Leather Range Bag of similar value provided by the state association.
+Rings, or bags for subsequent championships may be purchased by the shooter.

 Concurrent awards will be based on the following table: